xactivecom/RustShop/wasm/hello-wasm/README.md

     % wasm-pack build --target web
 ```

-Create a index.html that invokes the webassembly module and run the hostin server .
+Create a index.html that invokes the webassembly module and run with a local hosting HTTP server.
+See ./index.html example.

 # Option 2: Build for NPM Bundling
 Build the project into a bundlable webassembly: